faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 cdk --version
 ```

 Setup project in a specific directory.
-I am using typescript language for the project
+I am using typescript language for the AWS CDK
 ```
 # initiate prebuilt project
 cdk init app --language=typescript